An unmarried person must have less

 About Farrell & Pak PLLC

-in Austin with a focus on helping people plan for long-term care for
+in Austin, TX with a focus on helping people plan for long-term care for

 themselves or family members.
 Sometimes that involves planning for